 - Long-Form Content.
 Writing white papers, guides, and e-books is a great way to establish authority within your industry and help further your story.
 (Although you should be sure to write what your personas want/need, not what you want to personally write for them.)

 The most important thing to remember when telling your brand’s story is to keep your audience in mind — the content you create should be written for them, not what you want them to read.

-I'm going to give you the opening sentence to two blog posts.
-Which blog post would you rather read?
+For example, here are the opening sentences to two blog posts.
+Which one would you rather read?